 Rubber Shingles

 Rubber shingles are one of the newer products on the market and are made from recycled tires and other materials.
-Rubber shingles offer a durable and weather-resistant roof that is also environmentally friendly.
+Rubber options are one of the types of roof shingles that offer the most durable and weather-resistant roofs that is also environmentally friendly.

 Rubber shingles aren’t nearly long-lasting as some of the market products, but they still offer a good value for the price.
 Rubber roofs are known for deflecting hail, sticks, and other debris.